Thanks for Submitting…..Harriett Taken from http://zenhabits.net/the-cheapskate-guide-50-

 really enjoy it.
 It’s quiet and peaceful, I can read or watch a good movie or respond to comments on my blog or

-29. Stop using credit cards.
+write.
+Staying home can save tons, in eating out expenses, shopping expenses, gas, and incidentals. - Stop using credit cards.
 Credit cards are not evil.
 And before you flame me, once again, I realize that they can be

 used to good purpose.
 If that’s how you use them, then that’s good, skip this tip.
 For others, credit cards make